 Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables JP Outcome 1: MNEs in the extractive industries comply with local content policies, environmental friendly sustainable business practices, and apply gender and age sensitive recruitment policies to hire nationals During the period there was a substantial improvement in the area of skills development.
 The main counterpart INEFP continued to work to provide better services to young women and men.
 INEFP improved its capacity in dealing with the requests of the market, monitoring and evaluating the training.
-During the period the President of the Republic inaugurated a new pavilion at the INEFP training Centre in Pemba as a result of an established Public Private Partnership with Capital.
+The President of the Republic inaugurated a new pavilion at the INEFP training Centre in Pemba as a result of an established Public Private Partnership with Capital.
 The database developed to follow the young women and men who enter in the labour market after the training will be key to improve their opportunities to find a decent and stable job.
-At policy level the EITI (Extractive Industry Transparency Initiative) country annual report dissemination was a successful initiative that showed the commitment and the interest from the Government in comply with the international requirement.
-As for the local content policy, the government is still committed to produce a coherent instrument able to respond to the complex reality on the ground.
-As for the previous reporting period the program is still affected by the global economy slowdown and the delay in the investment from the large Multinational Enterprises.
+At policy level the EITI (Extractive Industry Transparency Initiative) country annual report dissemination was a successful initiative that showed the commitment and the international requirement.
+As for the local content law a substantial improvement took place during the period since the labour law content was finalized and will be discussed soon at the council of Ministers.
 The local communities, especially young women and men, participated actively in the training with the hope to find quickly a job.
 Unfortunately their expectations are still frustrated by the lack of opportunities The deliverables mentioned under the output will help to contribute to achieve the outcome as planned.
-Corrective measures to deal with the situation mentioned include the provision of support to the associations created by the trainees in order to equip them with tools to enter in the local labour market
+Corrective measures were applied to deal with the situation mentioned include the provision of support to the associations created by the trainees in order to equip them with tools to enter in the local labour market